 In everyday life, we are all consumers of graphic design.
-From the products we buy and the books and magazines we read, to computer games and Internet graphics, visual communication designers play a role in a variety of media and technologies to target, engage, entertain, and motivate an audience.
-The visual communication design professional today must possess the creative sensibilities, the communication skills, and the strategic business acumen to understand different audiences and multiple mediums.
-These visual and technical skills are enormously valued by the business community, advertising agencies, product designers, and design firms, each needing individuals who work fluently with multimedia and emerging communications technologies.
+From the products we buy and the books and magazines we read, to computer games and Internet graphics, visual communication designers play a role in a variety of media and technologies to educate, engage, entertain, and motivate an audience.
+Contemporary visual communication design professional must possess the creative sensibilities, the communication skills and the strategic business acumen to understand different audiences and multiple mediums.
+These visual and technical skills are enormously valued by the business community, advertising agencies and design firms, each needing individuals who work fluently with multimedia and emerging communications technologies.

-Visual Communication Design students have the opportunity to collaborate with Industrial Design students and participate in a program – InnovationSpace – that focuses on integrated innovation and is a transdisciplinary enterprise with partners in the schools of business and engineering at ASU.
+Visual Communication Design students have the opportunity to collaborate with Industrial Design students and participate in a program—InnovationSpace—that focuses on integrated innovation and is a trans-disciplinary enterprise with partners in the schools of business, engineering and sustainability at ASU.

 The Visual Communication Design program is actively involved with the American Institute of Graphic Arts (AIGA), playing a critical role in the development and facilitation of national and regional initiatives.